runtimeverification/javamop/docs/Usage.md

 ### I get error when I use Xbootclasspath, what should I do ?

-Instrumenting with Xbootclasspath can lead to errors if the right jar files are not passed to the java command after weaving.
+Instrumenting with Xbootclasspath can lead to errors if the right jar files are not passed to the Java command after weaving.
 For example, one may see the following error message when running something with Xbootclasspath: